ON THIS PAGE

 Problem Two: Experience Trumps Revelation

 An underlying problem with the message of The Shack is that it uses personal experience to trump revelation.
 The solutions to life’s basic problems come from extra-biblical experience, not from Scripture (80-100).
 Non-biblical voices are given precedent over the voice of God in Scripture.
 These alleged “revelations” from the “Trinity” in the shack are the basis of the whole story.
 While biblical truth is alluded to, it is not the authoritative basis of the message.
 In the final analysis, it is experience that is used to interpret the Bible; it is not the Bible that is used to interpret experience.
-This leads to a denial of a fundamental teaching of Protestantism.
 [Also See The Four Most Dangerous Mistakes Any Christian Can Make]

 Problem Three: The Rejection of Sola Scriptura